 For many organizations, improving their recruitment process is quite daunting, partly due to the ambiguity within such an objective.
 Human Resources (HR) managers could take that to mean the quality of new hires is low.
 Other HR leaders may think they take unnecessary steps and delay in finally singling out the right candidate.

-As many as 73% of candidates happen to be passive job seekers who aren’t paying that much attention to requirements and putting extra effort into their applications.
+According to G2, as many as 73% of candidates happen to be passive job seekers who aren’t paying that much attention to requirements and putting extra effort into their applications.
 In fact, 60% of them quit during the application process.
 If you’re pursuing better recruitment solutions, here are some key areas that impact the results of the process and ways to improve recruiting as a whole.

 1. Clear Communication